 Why are Dutch canal houses so crooked?

 You may have noticed that some buildings have a characteristic tilt to them.
-While it is certainly charming you might be wondering what this could mean for their structural integrity.
+While it’s certainly charming, you might be wondering what this could mean for their structural integrity.
 Believe it or not, if the house is leaning forward (Pisa style), this was completely intentional (unlike Pisa).

-However, if you noticed that certain houses appear to be leaning on each other for balance…that’s not intentional.
-Many historic Dutch houses, especially those in Amsterdam, were built on wooden poles that were sunk deep into the sandy marsh that od the Dutch landscape.
-Over time, due to changes in water levels and general ageing, some of these poles began to rot, leading to some fo the houses tilting sideways.
+Over time, due to changes in water levels and general ageing, some of these poles began to rot, leading to some of the houses tilting sideways.
 When the metro line was built, houses on a particular street in Amsterdam began to sink due to its construction.

 Amsterdam canal houses: a thing of beauty?
 Or highly impractical?

 Have you enjoyed living in a canal house?
 Or are you a curious spectator?
-Let us know what you think of canal houses in the comments below!
+Tell us in the comments below!